CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.1 General Client.md

 * Data loss on hardware defects and
 * no access to relevant data in case of substitution.
-But even if basic requirements for central storage are adhered to, often additional local copies of the centrally stored data are created.
+But even if basic requirements for central storage are adhered to, local copies of the centrally stored data are often created in addition.
 This can lead to the following problems:

 * Waste of local storage space,
 * premature or non-deletion of data and